 International Human Rights and Terrorism Law LLM - 2020 Entry

 This engaging Masters degree combines two highly-relevant and challenging areas of legal study and explores the interplay between them.
-It provides you with an international perspective and is taught by the research-active academics based in our prestigious Law School.
-It is your opportunity to engage with teaching staff who are working at the forefront of international research into these fascinating legal and socio-legal issues.
+It provides you with an international perspective and is taught by many of our research-active academics based in the Law School.
+You will have the opportunity to engage with teaching staff many of whom are researching in the field of these fascinating legal and socio-legal issues.

 International Terrorism and the Law explores concepts relating to civil liberties, international law, criminal justice and human rights as you consider one of the greatest global challenges to peace, stability and security.